Investing

 Cons

-1. Interest Rate Variability: As mentioned above, while Trading 212 currently offers a very competitive rate, this may change and it may not always be the highest on the market.
+1. Interest Rate Variability: As mentioned above, while Trading 212 currently offers a competitive rate, this may change and it may not always be the highest on the market.
 It’s always a good idea to compare rates with other providers to ensure you are getting the best deal.
 That obviously applies especially if you are reading this article some time after it was first published (though I will endeavour to update it from time to time).

 2. Not Instant Access: You can withdraw money any time via the website or app but it may take up to three days to arrive in your bank account.
 So it is quick access but not instant.